-315 The origin of the negative PV bands is now investigated in the region where both the anticyclonic ascents start (red stars in Fig. 6a) and the elongated negative PV bands found in the WCB outflow region appear to form (box in Fig. 8e).
-Furthermore, time evolutions have shown that anticyclonic rapid segments are most numerous during the early simulation hours (see black boxplots in Fig. 7a).
+The origin of the negative PV bands is now investigated in the region where both the anticyclonic ascents start (red stars in Fig. 6a) and the elongated negative PV bands found in the WCB outflow region appear to form (box in Fig. 8e).
+Furthermore, time evolutions have shown that anticyclonic rapid segments are most numerous during the early simulation hours (see black box plots in Fig. 7a).
 Firstly, at 02:00 UTC in REF, rapid segments are examined along anticyclonic ascents, while the creation of negative PV is assessed at upper levels (Fig. 9).
 Secondly, the results are compared with those of NODIA to highlight the impact of cloud diabatic processes on upper-level dynamics (Fig. 10).
 For easier interpretation, only coherent negative PV structures are discussed here and are defined as objects with PV values less than -1 PVU.
-Using the same clustering approach, coherent updrafts are identified as objects with vertical wind speed values greater than 0.3 m s^{-1} .
+Using the same clustering approach, coherent updrafts are identified as objects with vertical wind speed values greater than $0.3 \,\mathrm{m\,s^{-1}}$.

-- Most anticyclonic rapid segments in REF are located along the bent-back front, above a region of high θ_e values and with high θ_e gradients, at 02:00 UTC (black dots in Fig. 9a).
-Similarly, coherent updrafts are located along the bent-back front 325 at lower and mid levels (shading).
+Most anticyclonic rapid segments in REF are located along the bent-back front, above a region of high θ_e values and with high θ_e gradients, at 02:00 UTC (black dots in Fig. 9a).
+Similarly, coherent updrafts are located along the bent-back front at lower and mid levels (shading).
 Some anticyclonic rapid segments are also located further southwestward (around 56° N and 30-31° W) but are less numerous and not discussed here.
-A meridionally oriented vertical cross-section illustrates that anticyclonic rapid segments are mainly located between $\approx 1 \text{ km}$ and $\approx 4 \text{ km}$ altitude along the bent-back front (black dots in Fig. 9b), where vertical wind speeds from 0.1 m s^{-1} to 0.5 m s^{-1} are simulated (shading in Fig. 9b).
-These ascents correspond to the lower-levels updrafts in Fig. 9a and originate from the frontal uprising, highlighted by the tightening of iso- θ_e contours in the lower layers (black lines in Fig. 9b).
-Anticyclonic rapids ascents are also identified at higher altitude within two convective 330 cells of vertical velocity close to 1 m s^{-1} .
-The first cell is located between 4 km and $\approx 7 \text{ km}$ altitude around 56.5° N and the - second between 4 km and ≈ 6 km altitude around 57° N. They both lie in a region of vertically homogeneous theta_e values, which promotes conditional instability.
+A meridionally oriented vertical cross section illustrates that anticyclonic rapid segments are mainly located between ≈ 1 and ≈ 4 km altitude along the bent-back front (black dots in Fig. 9b), where vertical wind speeds from 0.1 to 0.5 m s^{-1} are simulated (shading in Fig. 9b).
+These ascents correspond to the lower-level updrafts in Fig. 9a and originate from the frontal uprising, highlighted by the tightening of iso- θ_e contours in the lower layers (black lines in Fig. 9b).
+Anticyclonic rapid ascents are also identified at higher altitudes within two convective cells of vertical velocity close to 1 m s^{-1} .
+The first cell is located between 4 and \approx 7 km altitude around 56.5° N and the second between 4 and \approx 6 km altitude around 57° N. They both lie in a region of vertically homogeneous θ_e values, which promotes conditional instability.
 These mid-level convective cells correspond to the mid-level updrafts in Fig. 9a.
-A third cell of relatively high vertical wind speed is located between 6 km and $\approx 9.5 \text{ km}$ altitude around 57° N (Fig. 9b) but it does not meet the criteria of 100 hPa in 2 h for rapid segments (see Blanchard et al., 2020, for a discussion).
-335 - The top altitude of negative PV structures is shown at 02:00 UTC in Fig. 9c (shading) along with the jet stream (black lines).
+A third cell of relatively high vertical wind speed is located between 6 and \approx 9.5 km altitude, around 57° N (Fig. 9b), but it does not meet the criteria of 100 hPa in 2 h for rapid segments (see Blanchard et al., 2020, for a discussion).

+The top altitude of negative PV structures is shown at 02:00 UTC in Fig. 9c (shading) along with the jet stream (black lines).
 The location of negative PV structures is consistent with updrafts and anticyclonic rapid segments at 02:00 UTC, which follow the eastern edge of the jet stream at upper levels and the bent-back front at lower levels.
-The vertical cross-section reveals the presence of mesoscale horizontal PV dipoles around the first and second mid-level convective cells (Fig. 9d).
-They are located 340 above a low-level jet and below the upper-level jet stream.
-The negative PV poles are facing the jet stream core and reach values lower than -2 PVU, while the positive PV poles reach values larger than 2 PVU.
-This description is coherent with the findings of Oertel et al. (2020) and Blanchard et al. (2020).
-Note the absence of a PV dipole for the strong updraft above 6 km altitude that does not meet the criteria for rapid segments.
-Strong positive PV values are also visible in the low-level jet, below the anticyclonic rapid segments.
-This corresponds to the classical view of Wernli and Davies (1997), i.e., a vertical PV dipole with positive anomaly below the maximum level of diabatic heating. - 345
+The vertical cross section reveals the presence of mesoscale horizontal PV dipoles around the first and second mid-level convective cells (Fig. 9d).
+They are located above a low-level jet and below the upper-level jet stream.
+The negative PV poles are facing the jet stream core and reach values lower than -2 PVU, while the positive PV poles reach values larger than